Scarlet Heart: Synopsis

+Wracked by guilt and fearful of Yinzhen’s harsh treatment of his brothers, Ruoxi confesses her role in driving Yinsi into opposition against Yinzhen.
+Shocked by the revelation, Yinzhen begins treating her coldly.
+Unable to bear the emotional strain, Ruoxi asks Yinti to help her leave the palace.
+Yinti presents Yinzhen with an edict issued by the late Kangxi Emperor, which betrothes Ruoxi to Yinti in recognition of his military achievements.
+When Yinzhen remains reluctant to carry out the late emperor's edict, Yinsi intervenes and reveals his past romance with Ruoxi.
+The disclosure proves to be the final blow for Yinzhen, who feels deeply betrayed by Ruoxi and ultimately let her leave the Forbidden City to marry Yinti.

 Despite Yinti's excellent care, Ruoxi's emotional anguish deeply affects her health, and she begs him to send a letter to Yinzhen, requesting to see the emperor one last time before she dies.
-However, a misunderstanding between Yinzhen and Yinti causes the letter to be thrown aside unread.
+However, a misunderstanding between Yinzhen and Yinti causes the letter, sent in Yinti's name, to be thrown aside unread.
 Ruoxi struggles to stay alive, but after three days, she concludes that Yinzhen's absence confirms that his love for her has ended, and she dies.
 When news of Ruoxi's death reaches Yinzhen, he rushes to Yinti's house, regretting his actions after learning that Ruoxi still loved him.

-In the later years, Yinsi and Yintang (Han Dong) were imprisoned as Yinzhen blames them for everything that happened.
-Yinxiang went to visit them in prison and hands them poison, which was Ruoxi's request to him before she left the palace.
-Both Princes commit suicide and end their suffering.
+Yinzhen subjects Yinsi and Yintang (Han Dong) to increasingly harsh punishments and imprisoned both men.
+Yinxiang visits them in prison and delivers poison, which is Ruoxi’s last request for him before her departure from the palace.
+The two princes subsequently take their own lives, ending their suffering as Ruoxi wished.
 Yinxiang dies a few years later, followed shortly by Yinzhen himself, whose 12-year reign as Emperor was the shortest in Qing history.
 Yinti lives on but does not find another wife.
-Only Yin'e has a happy ending with his wife (Liu Yuxin) whom he grew to love, watching Qianlong Emperor ascend the throne.
+Only Yin'e, who once had a crush on Ruoxi, has a happy ending with his wife (Liu Yuxin), whom he grows to love.

-Back in 2011, Zhang Xiao regains consciousness in a hospital and is informed that she had been in a coma for weeks.
-She wonders if her experiences in the past were real or just a dream.
-After recovering, Zhang researches the Qing Dynasty era, only to find that history remains on its proper course, and there are no records on Ma'ertai Ruoxi.
-However, she later visits a museum where she recognizes some Qing Dynasty-era artifacts and sees a woman in a Kangxi Emperor portrait that resembles her.
-Meanwhile, a man who bears a striking resemblance to Yinzhen visits the exhibition and encounters Zhang Xiao but does not recognize her.
-The show ends with a cliffhanger of the man walking away as Zhang Xiao's tears start to fall.
+Upon Ruoxi’s death, Zhang Xiao awakens in a hospital in 2011 and learns that she has been in a coma for several weeks.
+She is left wondering whether her experiences in the past were real or merely a dream.
+After recovering, Zhang researches the Qing dynasty and discovers that history remains on its proper course, with no trace of Ma’ertai Ruoxi in the historical record.
+However, during a visit to a museum, she notices a woman in a Kangxi-era painting depicting the emperor and the nine princes enjoying a tea gathering before the deadly succession struggle.
+The scene exactly matches her memories of life in the palace.
+Meanwhile, another visitor bearing a striking resemblance to Yinzhen passes by but fails to recognize her.
+The series ends on a cliffhanger as the man walks away, leaving Zhang Xiao in tears.